Are You Looking For The Fastest, Easiest, Safest Way To Eliminate Your Back Pain?

 Think about this for a second.
 Without gravity squeezing and compressing your spine it would almost be almost impossible to experience back pain.
 This is why spinal decompression is such a valuable therapy.

-Sit and Decompress is a home spinal decompression therapy to improve your back pain in as little as one day.
-This may seem over confident or impossible for your condition, but if I did not tell you that it can happen you would not know what to expect from this therapy.
+Sit and Decompress is a home spinal decompression therapy to improve your low back pain in as little as one day.

-Most our customers get relief day 1.
-If this does not happen to you, that is ok, you will get relief with continued use.
+If this does not happen to you, that is ok, you will get relief within the first week.

 Sit and Decompress uses gravity and your body weight to stretch and decompress your spine.
 By strapping and securing your upper body into the harness this allows your mid and lower spine to decompress.

 Great question!
 Sit and Decompress was designed by Dr. Josh Dorsey.
 He is the guy in the pictures and videos.
 His expertise in spinal decompression was founded in his chiropractic practice.

 He noticed a need for his patients to do more than just come to his office and do therapy.
 Three days a week of chiropractic treatment was good but he thought daily spinal decompression could be beneficial.

 He soon discovered that daily spinal decompression changed his patients outcome drastically and often patients would recover within days instead of weeks of treatment.

 The good part is that the patients were improving quickly, the bad part was that the visits that he was counting on from the insurance payments were dwindling because now patients were getting better in 1-2 weeks versus 6-12 weeks.

 To offset the losses of patient visits, he started to sell the harness online and here on his website for everyone to use.
 Now anyone can use his therapy.